Fishers Island Club

 PBBJ.
 Many golf courses are known for their specialty halfway house snacks: the burger dog at the Olympic Club, Snapper Soup at Pine Valley, the Porch Burger at Sand Hills, $1 tacos at Sand Valley, etc. One of the most unlikely combos comes from Fishers Island — the Peanut Butter, Bacon, and Jelly sandwich.
 Be sure to grab one after the eighth hole.

 Henry L. Ferguson Museum.
-While a majority of the island is still private and unavailable to the public, a beautiful museum resides on the western and accessible portion of the island.
-Museum director Pierce Rafferty offers a wealth of knowledge regarding all things Fishers Island and has helped author histories for the two golf clubs on the island, Hay Harbor Club and Fishers.
-Stopping at the museum is a must for anyone curious about the fascinating history of the island itself and the golf courses.
+While a majority of the island is still private and unavailable to the public, a beautiful museum resides on the western, accessible portion of the land.
+Museum director Pierce Rafferty offers a wealth of knowledge regarding all things Fishers Island and has helped author histories for the two golf clubs on the island, Fishers and Hay Harbor Club.
+Stopping at the museum is a must for anyone curious about the fascinating history of the island itself and its golf courses.
 I had only 20 minutes to explore the museum and talk with Pierce, and it was well worth the effort.

 {{content-block-course-profile-fishers-island-club-001}}